 Symptoms of a Bad Fuel Pump

 The fuel pump is one of the most important components of a car.
 If the fuel pump is faulty or broken, the engine won’t start or may start but run rough.
-Let’s look at common symptoms of a bad fuel pump and how to determine if you have a bad one.
+Let’s look at common symptoms of a faulty fuel pump and how to determine whether yours has stopped working.

 Symptoms

 The most common symptom of a bad fuel pump is that the car won’t start, or it may start but run rough.
-Typically, if the fuel pump is going back, you will notice difficulty starting the engine, loss of power, low gas mileage, erratic idle, engine dies intermittently, or engine sputtering.
+Typically, if the fuel pump is failing, you will experience difficulty starting the engine, loss of power, low gas mileage, an erratic idle, the engine dying intermittently, or sputtering.
 Other common symptoms include:

 Troubleshooting Tips